mortezasj11/finetune-TtCD/n_GPU_A100/readMe_ddp_full.md

 2. **Slice Limitation**:
    - Large medical volumes with many slices are subsampled if they exceed memory limits
-   - Typically centers the sampling window around the middle of the volume
+   - Typically limits to first 28 slices if volume is too large
-   - Prevents OOM errors while retaining most relevant information
+   - Prevents OOM errors while retaining relevant information

 3. **Validation Strategy**:
    - Only performed on rank 0 to avoid redundant computation
+   - Limited to 100 samples from validation set for efficiency
+   - Simple forward pass evaluation to check model functionality
-   - Small validation subset used to quickly assess model quality
+   - Memory tracking before and after validation to monitor usage
-   - AUC and accuracy metrics calculated for each prediction task

 4. **Model Parameter Groups**:
    - Different learning rates for backbone vs. aggregator